moberghr/coding-guidelines/README.md

 ```

 ## Other

-Always use implicit typing (`var`) for local variables.
+### Always use implicit typing (`var`) for local variables

+### Extract complicated expression to a variable

-When you have complicated expression in if statement, it is better to add this expression to the varibale and name this variable accordingly.
+When you have complicated expression in if statement, it is better to add this expression to the variable and name this variable accordingly.

 ```C#
 var list1AndList2ContainsSameElements = !list1.Except(list2).Any()